 Issues Impact Determination in the Certified EIR Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
 Any New Circumstances Involving New Significant Impact or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis or Verification?
-Certified EIR's Mitigation Measures Addressing Impacts AIR QUALITY: Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations.
-Would the project: (c) Expose sensitive receptors to substantial pollutant concentrations?
+Certified EIR's Mitigation Measures Addressing Impacts AIR QUALITY: Where available, the significanc control district may be relied upon to make the agement district or air pollution (c) Expose sensitive receptors to substantial pollutant concentrations?
 Construction: Significant and Unavoidable Operation: Less than Significant No No No AQ1